autolab-fi/metropolia-esp32/lessons/module_0/permit_for_operation.md

 **Functions** are named blocks of code that perform specific tasks.
 When you "call" or "invoke" a function, it performs a specific action, like moving the rover or turning its wheels.
 Some functions have **parameters**, which allow you to pass specific data into the function to customize its behavior.
 For example, in the function `moveForwardDistance(distance)`, the `distance` parameter tells the rover exactly how many meters to drive.

-We've already used the function `robot.moveForwardSeconds(seconds)`.
+We've already used the function `rover.moveForwardSeconds(seconds)`.
 This function makes the rover move forward, and the `seconds` parameter determines the duration of the movement.

 ---